Floorp-Projects/Floorp/security/nss/doc/rst/nspr/reference/introduction_to_nspr.rst

 In general, a monitor is a conceptual entity composed of a mutex, one or more condition variables, and the monitored data.
 Monitors in this generic sense should not be confused with the monitor type used in Java programming.
-In addition to ``PRLock``, NSPR provides another mutex type, ``PRMonitor``, which is reentrant and can have only one associated condition variable. ``PRMonitor`` is intended for use with Java and reflects the Java approach to thread synchronization.
+In addition to :ref:`PRLock`, NSPR provides another mutex type, :ref:`PRMonitor`, which is reentrant and can have only one associated condition variable. :ref:`PRMonitor` is intended for use with Java and reflects the Java approach to thread synchronization.

 To access the data in the monitor, the thread performing the access must